MirrorNetworking/Mirror/doc/Articles/Components/NetworkAnimator.md

 The Network Animator component allows you to synchronize animation states for networked objects.
 It synchronizes state and parameters from an Animator Controller.

-Note that if you create a Network Animator component on an empty game object, Mirror also creates a Network Identity component and an Animator component on that game object.
+Note that if you create a Network Animator component on an empty game object, MirrorNG also creates a Network Identity component and an Animator component on that game object.

 ![The Network Animator component in the Inspector window](NetworkAnimatorComponent.png)